emmawalshdev/kaytea_art/TESTING.md

     * A 'Sort by' dropdown field is presented on each cateogory page.
 This allows the user to sort by price and also my name.

 5. To see the image, media used and canvas size of each product.
 This information is vital to me.
-    * This information has been included in the product upload form assessible to superusers.
+    * This information has been included in the product upload and the data is present on the product detail page.
-    * The size and media field are required.
-The image field is optional, and takes a default 'coming soon' image in case no picture has been saved.
+    * The size and media field are required (upon upload).
+The image field is optional, and takes a default 'coming soon' image if no picture has been saved.

 6. To be able to read product reviews as this helps me to decide on the quality and level of service delivered by the company.
-    * A  reviews section has been added to the product details template, allowing users to leave a review (text and rating ) and to view existing reviews.
+    * A  reviews section has been added to the product details template, allowing users to leave a review (text and rating) and to view existing reviews.
     * To help fish out disingenuous submissions, the user must be logged in to submit a form.
 Alongside each review, the author's username is posted.
     * An average star rating, pinned to the product section, is calculated based on existing reviews.
     * The reviews are ordered by date.
 This makes sure that the most recent comments are shown first.

 7. To request a quote for a pet commission so that I can decide myself whether this is something I would like to purchase.
     * A form on the Pet Commissions page allows the user to make a service request.
 As stated in the page text, the Artist will then get in touch with the client to discuss a quote.
-    * As well as contact information, the commission form fields include media and canvas size preference,  number of pets and a textfield for extra comments.
+    * As well as contact information, the commission form indludes the following fields:
+        - Media preference
+        - Canvas size
+        - number of pets
+        - textfield for extra comments.
 This allows the artist to calculate a preliminary quote, before speaking to the client.

 8. To receive feedback after I interact with the website so that I am aware if the interaction has or has not been a success.
     * Toast messages provides user feedback about an operation in a small popup.